Wantagh State Parkway: Route description

 After the ramps for exit W5 W, the Wantagh State Parkway continues north through Wantagh, crossing underneath the Babylon Branch of the Long Island Rail Road.
 The parkway, now running along the eastern edge of the Twin Lakes Preserve, passes Seaman Pond as it bends northwest into the Forest Lake section.
 The parkway passes a large pet cemetery and Wantagh High School before crossing under NY 105 (Jerusalem Avenue).
 After NY 105, the parkway bends northeast once again, entering exit W4, which connects to the Southern State Parkway.
-After the Southern State, the Wantagh continues north, narrowing down to four lanes through the community of North Wantagh.
+After the Southern State, Wantagh continues north, narrowing down to four lanes through the community of North Wantagh.
 The parkway then continues northwest, crossing under North Jerusalem Road and leaving North Wantagh.

 Now running along the border between East Meadow and Levittown, the Wantagh State Parkway passes west of McLaren Memorial Park and continues northeast into an interchange with NY 24 (Hempstead Turnpike), where the parkway becomes four undivided lanes.
 A short distance later, the parkway crosses under NY 106 (Newbridge Road).
 The parkway bends north before briefly entering the hamlet of Hicksville in the Town of Oyster Bay.
 In the Town of Oyster Bay, the parkway soon reaches exit W2 – the parkway's interchange with Old Country Road (CR 25); it then immediately leaves the Town of Oyster Bay and enters the hamlet of New Cassel in the Town of North Hempstead.
 After exit W2, the Wantagh State Parkway continues northwest, soon crossing over the Main Line of the Long Island Rail Road.
 The parkway then proceeds northwest, soon entering the Incorporated Village of Westbury and reaching exit W1, which is a trumpet interchange with the Northern State Parkway's exit 33.
 This interchange serves as the northern terminus of the Wantagh, as its northbound lanes merge into the Northern State.

 Many have erroneously referred to the Loop Parkway as the Jones Beach Causeway, most notably in Mario Puzo's 1969 novel The Godfather.